Marketing Your Mobile App: How to Improve User Retention

 App store optimisation

-The App Store and Google Play is the first place people will look when searching for a mobile app.
-Incorporating keywords into your title, descriptions and screenshots (where possible) helps ensure your mobile app will be found by the people looking for it.
+The App Store and Google Play are the first places people will look when searching for a mobile app.
+Incorporating keywords into your title that relate to your app’s industry, descriptions and screenshots will help ensure your mobile app will be found by the people looking for it.

-Getting higher visibility is great, but if you're not retaining these new users, then your efforts are wasted.
-Once a user has downloaded and opened your mobile app they need to be entertained or informed quickly – otherwise, they’ll simply delete it off of their phones.
+Getting high visibility is great, but if you're not retaining these new users, then your efforts are wasted.
+Once a user has downloaded and opened your mobile app they need to be entertained or informed quickly – otherwise, they’ll simply delete it from their phones.
 This is where retention strategies come in.

 One retention strategy is to make sure your mobile app's content doesn't become stale or irrelevant, instead, it remains useful for users at all times - even if they haven't used the app for a while.
-This is important because most people won't return to an app unless there is new content delivered to them on a regular basis.
+It’s important to stay on top of digital trends or keep your content relevant because most people won't return to an app unless there is new content delivered to them regularly.

 Push notifications

-When used correctly, push notifications are a great retention tool.
+When used correctly, push notifications are a great engagement retention tool.
 Push notifications can help you to re-engage users who have not opened your mobile app for some time, the same way email marketing works with websites or blogs.
+Creating intriguing or eye-catching titles/headings is going to reel your consumer in to engage with your mobile application.

 Offer incentives and rewards